patricklafrance/wmfnext-shell/README.md

 }
 ```

-The `dev-local` command is very similar to the `dev` command but define a `LOCAL` environment variable.
-This new environment variable will be read by the `webpack.dev.js` file to adapt the Webpack configuration consequently.
+The `dev-local` command is very similar to the `dev` command but it defines a `LOCAL` environment variable.
+This new environment variable will be read by the `webpack.dev.js` file to adapt the Webpack configuration accordingly.

-👉 Next, update the `webpack.dev.js` file to leverage the `LOCAL` environment variable.
+👉 Next, update the `webpack.dev.js` file to leverage the `LOCAL` environment variable:

 ```js
 // remote-1 - webpack.dev.js